vkakerbeck/tbp.monty/docs/contributing/documentation/future-work-widget-metadata.md

 !snippet[../../snippets/future-work-skills.md]

 > [!NOTE] Notes on some of the fields
-> research: means the ability to run controlled experiments, interprete results, investigate unexpected behavior, come up with novel solutions, draw from existing literature, and communicate the results
+> research: means the ability to run controlled experiments, interpret results, investigate unexpected behavior, come up with novel solutions, draw from existing literature, and communicate the results

 # Contributor